 Historically, our largest vertical by GMV has been antique and vintage furniture.
 Our unique product offerings in this vertical have inspired brand loyalty and increased demand for other luxury design products on the 1stDibs marketplace allowing us to expand into adjacent verticals, including new and custom furniture, jewelry, and art.
 Antique and vintage furniture comprised less than 50% of our on-platform GMV in the fourth quarter of 2020.
 We expect antique and vintage furniture to account for less than 50% of on-platform GMV for the foreseeable future as we are investing in our new and custom furniture, jewelry, and art verticals.
 We anticipate these verticals will account for an increasing percentage of our on-platform GMV for the foreseeable future.
+Our antique and vintage furniture and fashion verticals together comprised 54% of our 2020 on-platform GMV and represented 10% year-over-year on-platform GMV growth, while our new and custom furniture, jewelry and watches, and art verticals together comprised 46% of our 2020 on-platform GMV and represented 40% year-over-year on-platform GMV growth.
 62% of our seller base as of December 31, 2020 was comprised of non-antique and vintage furniture sellers.
 Our brand and operating track record in existing verticals allow us to unlock valuable supply across adjacent and new verticals, increasing the exclusive products available on our online marketplace, thereby increasing the LTV of our new and existing buyer cohorts.
 We aim to continue to diversify into new verticals so that we can grow our future revenue streams.